Reece874/CSE-218-Text-Editor-Project/README.md

 The word count and flesch reading ease scores are shown.

-A markov tect generator allows the user to feed the program text which the program will use to try to create sentences out of it using a treemap.
+A markov text generator allows the user to feed the program text which the program will use to try to create sentences out of it using a treemap.